-Negotiations with First Nations' groups can add an additional layer of risk and uncertainty to efforts to explore and develop mineral deposits in many areas of Canada.
-The nature and extent of First Nations rights and title remains the subject of active debate, claims and litigation in Canada, including with respect to intergovernmental relations between First Nation authorities and federal, provincial and territorial authorities.
+Negotiations with First Nations and or aboriginal groups can add an additional layer of risk and uncertainty to efforts to explore and develop mineral deposits in many areas of Canada.
+The nature and extent of First Nations and or aboriginal rights and title remains the subject of active debate, claims and litigation in Canada, including with respect to intergovernmental relations between First Nation and or aboriginal authorities and federal, provincial and territorial authorities.
 There can be no guarantee that such claims will not cause permitting delays, or additional costs for the Company's interest in Canada.